Dexter Palmer

-Dexter Palmer is an American novelist and short-story writer.
+Dexter Palmer (born 20th century) is an American novelist and short story writer.

 His novels are notable for bringing a literary, character-driven sensibility to genres like steampunk, speculative fiction, and historical fiction, and to themes like time travel.

 Biography

-Palmer lives in Princeton, NJ.
 He attended Stetson University as an undergraduate.
 He holds a Ph.D. in English Literature from Princeton University.

 In 2012, he participated in the Key West Literary Seminar: "Yet Another World: Literature of the Future".